atom-deps/lpack/README.md

 If you do not provide a new tag, then YYYY-MM-DD_vN will be used, where YYYY-MM-DD is today's date, and N is a unique integer, starting with 1.
 For instance, 2017-09-17_v1.

+## TODO

+Once we're comfortable that the overall usage meets our needs, we will rewrite it - probably in golang.
+The CoW fs backend will be pluggable, so that btrfs, zfs, aufs, and lvm should all be (eventually) usable.

+lpack will become a single command, i.e. 'lpack [checkin|ci]'.

+The 'lpack checkin' command will be fixed to not require an unpack and repack - ideally just a diff and generation of a json index.